What Are Data Types?

 2. Sequence Types

-Sequence types are used to store collections of items in an ordered manner.
+Sequence types are important parts in programming because it’s store collections of items in an ordered manner.
+Python provides multiple types of collections, such as:

 a.
 Strings (str)

-A string is a sequence of characters enclosed in single, double or triple quotes.
+A string refers to a sequence of characters and it specify by single, double, or triple quotes.
+For Example:

 message = "Hello, Python!"